By Dr. Chris D. Meletis

 Take Home Message

 If you are trying to conceive or if you are already pregnant, don’t underestimate the importance of naturally occurring folate for your fertility and pregnancy wellness.
 Mom was right – eat your veggies!
 All of this talk about the potential dangers of synthetic folic acid for people with MTHFR mutations shouldn’t deter you from eating as much naturally occurring folate as you can.
 Foods high in folate, such as kale and spinach, and nuts and legumes, contain lots of vitamins and minerals that are important for your health, and the naturally occurring folate can help mitigate problems associated with getting too much synthetic folic acid.
-Also, consider getting your genes tested (this can be done through your health care provided or via an at-home test like 23 and Me for approximately $99) to determine if you have the MTHFR genetic mutation.
+Also, consider getting your genes tested (this can be done through your health care provider or via an at-home test) to determine if you have the MTHFR genetic mutation.
 This will empower you with the information you need to make informed choices about your unique nutritional needs, including whether or not you should choose prenatal and fertility supplements that contain the active, methylfolate form of folic acid.

 About Dr. Meletis